Dubeman/Dubeman.github.io/README.md

 - Utilized custom data loaders for dynamic data allocation and complete GPU utilization.
 - Boosted the student model performance by 12 % by utilizing knowledge distillation.
 - Designed an interactive UI for streamlining model training, testing, and evaluation.
-- Presented the research at my university's annual research exposition and Data science board.
+- Presented the research at my university's Data science board to their great acclaim.

+## Projects